 The judges will look for:

-- a persuasive and clearly articulated point of view in the selected medium.
+a persuasive and/or clearly articulated point of view.

 A shortlist of entries will be compiled by the Community Engagement and Education Unit.

-A prize of $500 will be awarded to the winning entry for each category.
-There will also be prizes of $250 to the second placed entries and $125 to the third placed entries in each category.
+A prize of $500 will be awarded to the winning entry for each year category.
+There will also be prizes of $250 to the second placed entries and $125 to the third placed entries in each age group.